Supporting the mission of our parish: Sunday collection:

 goods for bingo on March 4: G. Ksenich, P. Ksenich, V. Kusznir, M. A.

 Lemley, L. Mackin, M. Moran and C. Szabo.

 Thank you: We thank all who gave their time to help at bingo on

-Pat Brandon, Joanne Mrosko, Carolyn Szabo, Linda Squires, Adrienne
+Pat Flowers, Carol Sekerak, Carolyn Szabo, Joanne Mrosko, Linda Squires,

-Terleck, Charlie Teleha, Kat and Julius Varju, Jerome Davis, Mark
+Becky Camp, Adrienne Terleck, Charlie Teleha, Kat and Julius Varju,

-We need volunteers for the following positions: set-up, caller,
+We need volunteers for the following positions: kitchen, set-up, caller,

 instant servicers, door, miscellaneous.
 If you can give one to three